Security Architecture

 Passing launch is not enough.

-Each re-validation runs the same full pipeline as the initial check.
+Each re-validation runs the same full 8-gate pipeline as the initial check.
 Results appear in your dashboard in real time.
 Your game can act on a mid-session failure immediately — or you can review flagged sessions and take manual action at your discretion.

 No Internet During Gameplay